sriramlab/FAME/README.md

 sh test.sh
 ```

+Compared to the default FAME version, the external target feature, whose marginal epistasis effect is of interest, needs to be provided in the standardized form (see `example/target.txt`)

 ## Output:
 K+2 estimated variance components will be reported.
 The first K components correspond to the additive component at each bin; the K+1 th component corresponds to the ME effect of the target bin; and the K+2 th component corresponds to the i.i.d. noise component.